Rules of the ARIAC Prize Competition 2022

 Here are the rules here for reference as well.

 Subject of the Competition:

 In June 2017, the National Institute of Standard and Technology (NIST) put on the first Agile Robotics for Industrial Applications Competition (ARIAC).
 The goal of the competition was to test the agility of industrial robot systems, with the goal of enabling industrial robots on the shop floors to be more productive, more autonomous, and to require less time from shop floor workers.
-For the second year of the competition, we are introducing a cash prize to motivate and expand participation.
+For the last four years of the competition, we introduced a cash prize to motivate and expand participation.
 This is the sixth year of the competition.

 In this context, agility is defined broadly to address:

 The competition Participants are required to develop a robot control system (software) to control a robot in a simulated environment.
 Gazebo (gazebosim.com), which is an open source robotics simulation environment, will be used as the testing platform and the Robot Operating Systems (ROS), which is an open source set of software libraries and tools, will be used to define the interfaces to the simulation system.

 Software interfaces will be made publicly available that will allow the Participants to control the robot.
 The qualifier will begin in the April 2022 timeframe with the final competition occurring in mid-May 2022.
 The competition will be performed virtually, so physical attendance is not required to compete.
 NIST intends to propose a workshop to a major robotics conference to allow the winning Participants to present their approaches; details, when available, will be posted to the official challenge website.

 Up to three winners will be selected.
 The Prize Purse for the ARIAC Prize Competition is a total of $17,500.
 The number of winners will be fewer than three if there are fewer than three Participants that qualify for the competition.
 The Prize Purse may increase, but will not decrease.
 Any increases in the Prize Purse will be posted on the Event Website.
 NIST reserves the right to announce additional winners of non-cash prizes.